-Example 2: An investor in a 20% capital gains Federal tax bracket who did not utilize Tax-Loss Harvesting in her portfolio.
+Example 2: An investor in a 20% capital gains Federal tax bracket who did not utilize Tax-Loss Harvesting in his portfolio.

-In year 1, Jack had an unrealized loss in his taxable account, but did not harvest any of the losses.
-At the end of the year, he received a capital gains distribution of \$10k.
+In year 1, Jack had an unrealized loss in his taxable account, but his portfolio manager did not harvest any of the losses.
+At the end of the year, the position distributed a capital gain of \$10k.

 Even though Jack's account value was down for the year, he still had to pay tax on the income he received.
-The \$10k capital gain at the 20% Federal capital gains tax rate (\$10k gain x 20% rate) will create a \$2k tax liability.
+The \$10k capital gain at the 20% Federal capital gains tax rate (\$10k gain x 20% rate) created a \$2k tax liability.